 This national park packs a bigger punch than your average outdoor venture.
 It’s a pretty quick bus ride from the city center (if you’re driving, you’ll have to pay for parking), and you’ll be treated to sights like natural hot springs, sulfur crystals, lush, rolling hillsides, and valleys as far as you can see.
 Catch your breath at the little ponds scattered throughout the region (and keep an eye out for dragonflies).

 - Insider Tip: Soak your feet at the Lengshuikeng hot spring to relax before heading back to town.

 Daan Forest Park

 This is sometimes called the Central Park of Taipei, and for good reason: it’s nearly 64 hectares and sits right smack in the middle of the city.
-Within this vast expanse, you’ll find pavilions, ponds, an amphitheater, playgrounds, and sporting grounds like courts and a skating rink.
+You’ll find pavilions, ponds, an amphitheater, playgrounds, and sporting grounds like courts and a skating rink within this vast expanse.

 It has its own MRT station, which in itself is beautiful: the entrance/exit point is a stunning atrium that is a good spot to hang out.

 - Location: No. 1號, Section 2, Xinsheng South Road, Da’an District

 - Insider Tip: On the weekends, there is a flower market and a jade market (among other things).

 Dahu Park is best known for its enormous lake, giving it a more serene feeling than other inner-city parks in Taipei.
 It’s one of the best places to visit in Taipei for some rest and relaxation.
 The lake also has an adjacent pavilion and a gorgeous bridge built in the traditional Chinese style, making for some excellent photographs.

 The park has a lot of amenities and activities for visitors, including fishing, swimming (in a heated pool), and picnicking.
 The park is easily accessed by the MRT Brown Line.